laytan/odin-http/README.md

 # Odin HTTP

-A HTTP/1.1 server implementation for Odin.
+A HTTP/1.1 implementation for Odin.

+See below examples or the examples directory.

+## Server example

 ```odin
 package main